40 low-calorie meals

 Use a little less oil

 A recipe may ask for a splash of oil or a few tablespoons but you can usually get away with using a lot less – think teaspoons rather than tablespoons.
 A good tip is to use a non-stick frying pan as things are less likely to stick to the surface.
-You can also use water instead of oil when frying ingredients like onions.
+You can also use water instead of oil when frying ingredients such as onions.
 This helps soften the onion then evaporates so they can then start to take on colour.
 If using oil when roasting, try adding the ingredients to a bowl first, before drizzling in a little oil and tossing well.
 You’ll find that a little oil goes a long way when done like this.
 Putting the ingredient into the tray first, then drizzling with oil often leads to an excess of oil being used.

 Use lighter carb alternatives

-Carbs are an important part of a balanced diet but if you want to go lighter on the carbs there are some great alternatives such as butternut squash sheets which are great in lasagnes, courgetti for using in stir-fries or pasta dishes and cauliflower rice to serve with your favourite curry or chilli.
+Carbs are an important part of a balanced diet but if you want to go lighter on the carbs there are some great alternatives such as butternut squash sheets which are great in lasagnes, courgetti for using in stir-fries or pasta dishes, and cauliflower rice to serve with your favourite curry or chilli.
 You can also eat more complex carbs such as brown rice, quinoa, lentils, beans and oats – they all take longer to digest so are thought to be a better source of sustained energy.

 Batch cooking and freezing